david-jurado-gonzalez/mcp-server-browserbase/stagehand-mcp/src/resources/ai_assistant_guide.md

     - `alias` (string, optional): Alias of the Stagehand instance.
     - `clip` (object, optional): Region to capture (`{ x, y, width, height }`).
 Coordinates are relative to the top-left of the viewport.
   - **Use Case:** Ideal for tasks requiring visual input for AI processing, or for capturing specific parts of a page when standard element selectors are insufficient (e.g., canvas, complex UIs).
-- `stagehand_click_coordinates`: Simulates a mouse click at specified x and y coordinates within the browser viewport.
+- `stagehand_mouse_action_at_coordinates`: Simulates various mouse actions at specified coordinates or scrolls the viewport.
   - **Parameters:**
+    - `action` (string, required): The type of mouse action: "click", "dblclick", "rightclick", "middleclick", "hover", "scroll".
-    - `x` (number, required): X-coordinate for the click (relative to viewport top-left).
+    - `x` (number, optional): X-coordinate for point-based actions (required for click, dblclick, rightclick, middleclick, hover).
-    - `y` (number, required): Y-coordinate for the click (relative to viewport top-left).
+    - `y` (number, optional): Y-coordinate for point-based actions (required for click, dblclick, rightclick, middleclick, hover).
+    - `deltaX` (number, optional): Horizontal scroll amount (for "scroll" action, defaults to 0).
+    - `deltaY` (number, optional): Vertical scroll amount (for "scroll" action, defaults to 0).
     - `alias` (string, optional): Alias of the Stagehand instance.
-  - **Use Case:** Essential for interacting with non-standard elements like those in a game rendered on a `<canvas>`, or specific points in an image map where DOM selectors are not applicable.
-Always ensure coordinates are within the visible viewport.
+  - **Use Case:** Essential for interacting with non-standard elements (e.g., `<canvas>`), performing specific click types, hovering, or scrolling.
+Ensure coordinates are within the viewport for point-based actions.
+For "scroll", provide `deltaX` and/or `deltaY`.

 ### How to use the tools: